 This is done by creating separate host address names for each network interface.
 For example, if a host has four network interfaces, then it would have four corresponding host addresses, each of which maps to one or more primary segment instances.
 The

-/etc/hosts file should be configured to contain not only the host name of each machine, but also all interface host addresses for all of the Greenplum Database hosts (master, standby master, segments, and ETL hosts).
+/etc/hosts file should be configured to contain not only the host name of each machine, but also all interface host addresses for all of the Greenplum Database hosts (coordinator, standby coordinator, segments, and ETL hosts).

 With this configuration, the operating system automatically selects the best path to the destination.
 Greenplum Database automatically balances the network destinations to maximize parallelism.

 When using multiple 10 Gigabit Ethernet switches within your Greenplum Database array, evenly divide the number of subnets between each switch.
 In this example configuration, if we had two switches, NICs 1 and 2 on each host would use switch 1 and NICs 3 and 4 on each host would use switch 2.
-For the master host, the host name bound to NIC 1 (and therefore using switch 1) is the effective master host name for the array.
-Therefore, if deploying a warm standby master for redundancy purposes, the standby master should map to a NIC that uses a different switch than the primary master.
+For the coordinator host, the host name bound to NIC 1 (and therefore using switch 1) is the effective coordinator host name for the array.
+Therefore, if deploying a warm standby coordinator for redundancy purposes, the standby coordinator should map to a NIC that uses a different switch than the primary coordinator.